 Studies show that darker floors have a better impact on mental health.
 Wooden elements contribute to mental strength and personal growth.

-Place your desk so that employee can see most of the room, sitting there.
+Place your desk so that employee can see most of the room, sitting there with some furnitures and fixtures.
 He should be able to see the entryway, but he should not be directly in line with the door.
 It increases effectivity and shows that when someone comes up you are visible that symbolizes you are ready to face him/her with grace.

 Make sure you’re using a chair that is stable and sturdy, with a back that’s as high as the shoulders.
 It should be solid, without any gaps between the seat and the back, and the employee should be able to comfortably use it without any lingering pain.
-Make sure you have enough space at your desk for the chair.
+Make sure you have enough space at your desk for the chair using furniture layouts ideas.
 When you are squeezed into a tiny desk space, you then feel similarly crushed and held back in your work and projects.

 Image credits: pinterest.com

 If your workspace looks dead, there’s probably not much life in your work.
 Plants help clear toxins from the air, making every breath you take much more clean.
-Fill your walls with peaceful and creative artwork, and great ideas will start coming to you.
+Fill your walls with peaceful and creative artwork with some bohemian colours of joyous, and great ideas will start coming to you.
 Studies show that artwork increases productivity.
 Go for something that you love, and put it somewhere you’ll see it most of the day.

 Stagnant air can sometimes make us feel stuck and unmotivated.
 A fan, a small desk fountain, or even a fish tank can help remove the stagnation and keep the vibrant flow going.

 We can turn the computer screen into a vision board.